EMGs and Nerve Conduction Studies

 Regenerative Medicine: Platelet Rich Plasma (PRP) Injections

-PRP is a natural injection used to promote healing and reduce inflammation using a component of ones own blood, platelets.
+PRP is a natural injection used to heal tissue and reduce inflammation using a component of ones own blood, platelets.
 Platelets contain growth factors which promote the healing process.
 We will draw a sample of your blood and then place the blood into a centrifuge to separate the components of the blood.
-The separated plasma is then injected into the affected area.
-Since the plasma is a substance that comes directly from your body, side effects are uncommon.
+The separated platelets with the remaining plasma are then injected into the affected area.
+Since we are using your own blood side effects are uncommon.
 As a result of the growth factors, one should expect some inflammation and initial discomfort.

 When you have osteoarthritis, the naturally present hyaluronic acid of the joint thins.
 We offer injections to treat knee osteoarthritis pain.
 These injections range from a one-time injection to a weekly injection for up to five weeks.
 Frequency of injections is dependent on insurance coverage, patient tolerance and preference.
 These injections can help reduce pain in the knee and possibly increase mobility.
 The effects have been shown to last for several months.

 Botox ® is approved by the FDA for the treatment of migraines, spasmodic torticollis, also know as cervical dystonia, and increased muscle stiffness in elbow, wrist, and finger muscles of adults with upper limb spasticity.
 Botox can be given approximately every 3 months to help improve the quality of life for those suffering these conditions.